francoalarcon00/Diamond-Project/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 ### Problem
 This dataset contains the prices and other attributes of almost 54,000 diamonds.
-I done an EDA, Data Visualization and Machine Learning model to predict de diamond's price
+I done an EDA, Data Visualization and Machine Learning model to predict diamond's price

 ## Features 👀
 1. Price: price in US dollars ($326 to $18,823)